 All of the library's e-resources can be found through our catalog, librarycatalog.vts.edu.
 This is the library's home page; from there, you can search for books or articles and find links to additional guides.
 In the main catalog search box, there is an option to limit your results by "electronic only."
-During this time, that is a helpful limiter that streamlines the results pages.

 Once you find the resource you want, click on it.
 On the resource's page below the title information, there will be a series of links "click on the following to:" Use the link that says "read or download" and you'll be taken to a vendor-specific page to access the resource.
 From there, you can read the resource online, or download portions to PDF.

 Do I need to log-in or authenticate to access resources?